Plasma cell disorders

 AL amyloidosis

-• Same anti-plasma-cell regimens as MM (bortezomib-based ± daratumumab) to suppress the clone producing light chains.
+• Anti-plasma-cell therapy as in MM (bortezomib-based ± daratumumab) to suppress the light-chain–producing clone.

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن